arestivo/slides/markdown/php.md

 // 'name'=>John, 'age'=>45, 2=>'Car', 3=>'Bicycle', 4=>'Boat'
 ```

-.box_info[Note that the maximum integer key used for this does not need to currently exist in the array.
-It need only have existed in the array at some time since the last time the array was re-indexed.]
+.box_info[Note that the largest previously used integer key does not need to exist in the array.
+It needs only to have been used as a key since the last time the array was re-indexed.]

-We can also have arrays as an array value.
+We can also have arrays as an array value:

 ```php
 $people = array(